sparkflows/sparkflows-docs/docs/user-guide/web-app/integrating-with-databricks-notebook.rst

 Add wheel file to your Databricks Notebook
 ------------------

 Add the wheel file to your Databricks Notebook.
-This is to enable using the Fire Insights API's for sending data to it.
+This is to enable using the Fire Insights API for sending data to it.
+(Download Wheel File at  https://sparkflows-release.s3.amazonaws.com/fire/common/spark_3.2.1/fire_notebook-3.1.0-py3-none-any.whl)

-Outputting details to Fire Insights
+Output details to Analytical Apps
 ---------------------

-The Databricks Notebook can output text, tables, charts, html code and progress bar to be dispalyed in Fire Insights.
+The Databricks Notebook can output texts, tables, charts, html code and progress bar to be displayed in the analytical app..

-Below are the examples for it.

-Create a RestWorkflowContext Object
+Step One: Create a RestWorkflowContext Object
 +++++++++++++++++++++++

 First create a ``RestWorkflowContext`` for communicating with Fire Insights Server ::